 Shelton, CT

 Across the state line into Connecticut, you will find Jones Family Farm.
-Make the trip to pick your own strawberries and blueberries on the 150-year-old farm.
+Make the trip to pick your own strawberries on the farm that’s over 160 years old.
 Strawberries are the first fruit of the summer and will last just about four weeks, so get on the move for the freshest batch.
+The farm also harvests blueberries.
+A blueberry picking pro tip is to select blueberries that are blue all around.
+Additionally, roll the berry off the stem and into your palm to keep it in good condition.

 Silverman’s Farm